 Additional lessons beyond the 42 lessons included in the calculated monthly tuition may be purchased individually and payment should be brought to the instructor at the beginning of each additional lesson:

-Note: Students who choose to pay “by the lesson” or “by the number of lessons in a month” will pay the individual lesson prices as listed above, with a limit of 10 absences per calendar year.
-Last minute cancellations and no-shows will still be charged that lesson’s fee.
+**Note: Students who choose to pay “by the lesson” or “by the number of lessons in a month” will pay the individual lesson prices as listed above, with a limit of 10 absences per calendar year.
+Last minute cancellations of less than 24 hours advance notice and no-shows will still be charged that lesson’s fee.

 One-time fees: One-time fees include the purchase of music or any other lesson materials ordered for the students.
 In this case, reimbursement is expected.
-These fees also include any materials loaned out to a student that are not returned.
+These fees also include any materials loaned out to a student that are not returned or are returned in poor condition.

-If a student chooses another activity over lessons, the teacher is not obligated to refund payment if the student chooses to forfeit their makeup lesson opportunities.
-If a parent has a conflict and cannot bring the student, please arrange for other transportation.
+If a student misses a lesson, the teacher is not obligated to refund payment if the student chooses to forfeit their makeup lesson opportunities.
+If a parent has a conflict and cannot bring the student, please arrange for other transportation for the student.

 If the teacher must cancel a lesson, the teacher will offer to reschedule the student’s lesson when possible, either at a different time that week or during one of the makeup weeks at the end of each semester.